vaidamatias/codesight/README.md

 CodeSight is a desktop application for visualizing codebase structure and file dependencies.

-It scans project files and generates an interactive graph that helps developers better understand how modules and files are connected.
+It scans your project and generates an interactive graph showing how files connect to each other, making it easier to explore unfamiliar codebases, understand architecture, and navigate large projects.

-Built with Rust, Tauri, and React Flow.
+Built with Rust, Tauri, and React Flow for fast native performance and a clean modern UI.

 ---

 ## Features

 - Interactive dependency graph
-- Fast native desktop performance
-- Project-wide file scanning
+- Fast project scanning
+- Modern desktop interface
 - Multi-language support
-- Modern dark interface
-- Search and graph exploration
+- Graph exploration and navigation
 - Detection of isolated and unresolved files

 ---